helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 SoC: Broadcom BCM2837 (The chip CPU, GPU, DSP, SDRAM)

 As per the User manual of this Chip BCM2837 published by Broadcom, it says that the based address of all peripheral start at 0x3F000000

-GPIO is also a peripheral.
-So by adding an offset to this starting address we can find the address of the memory to which GPIO pins are mapped to.
-The same document says the starting address of memory to which GPIO pins are mapped starts at the offset 0x200000.
-That is the first GPIO PIN logically will have address 0x3F000000 + 0x200000 = 0x3F200000 - But things are not that simple
-We need to refer to the USer manual of Chip BCM2837
+####GPIO is also a peripheral.####
+This means

+1. Since we know the starting address of the memory location of the first GPIO PIN we can write the required data to set the pin 1 to ZERO or ONE
+1. By adding a required offset to the starting address (address of GPIO PIN 1) we can get the address of all other GPIO pins.
+There by can control the logic state of the pins.

+Now lets us see how to set the logic state of each GPIO PIN